julien-zigan/julien-zigan/README.md

 # :wave: Hi, I'm Julien!

-I enjoy Java programming with Spring and Spring Boot and currently I'm discovering React for the frontend.
+I enjoy Java programming with Spring and Spring Boot and currently I'm discovering TyeScript and React.